 University of East Anglia

-Rachel's academic background and training is in physics and the natural sciences at Cambridge University.
-After completion of her PhD (1989) she pursued her interest in atmospheric sciences and rapidly became involved in policy relevant research, a purpose to which she remains committed today.
-Through this commitment Rachel has assisted in national, European and international policy development relating to combating stratospheric ozone depletion, acid deposition, eutrophication, and (since 2002) climate change.
+Her academic background and training is in physics and the natural sciences at Cambridge University.
+After completion of her PhD she pursued an interest in atmospheric sciences and rapidly became involved in policy relevant research, a purpose to which she remains committed today.
+She has assisted in national, European and international policy development relating to combating stratospheric ozone depletion, acid deposition, eutrophication, and (since 2002) climate change.
 In particular, her former work at the NOAA Environmental Research Laboratories provided evidence on the environmental acceptability of CFC substitutes, leading to inclusion of fluorocarbons in the Kyoto Protocol, winning the NOAA Aeronomy Laboratories Outstanding Scientific Paper Award.
 At Imperial College, her integrated modelling work was used in the development of international UN ECE protocols and to underpin the UK’s participation within these.

 Phone: +44 (0)1603 59 3912